MITLibraries/dos-server/docs/adr/adr-11-exception-monitoring.md

 ## Context

-An application is needed to discover errors that occur in real time.
+An application is needed for real time production error discovery and reporting.
+Sentry is currently being used by DLS for various applications.

 ## Decision

-In according with the engineering best practices document, we will use Sentry.
+We will use Sentry for application exception monitoring.

 ## Status